yang093/react-native-webrtc/Documentation/BuildingWebRTC.md

-# Building WebRTC
+# Building CustomWebRTC

-This document shows how to prepare a WebRTC build for its inclusion in this plugin.
+This document shows how to prepare a CustomWebRTC build for its inclusion in this plugin.

 The build will be made with the `build-webrtc.py` Python script located in the